PhD Scholarship in Chinese Film and Soft Power (2020 Entry)

 PhD programme structure

-PhD programmes at the UNNC are composed of 3 years research and submission is expected within 3 years for full-time students.
+PhD programmes at the UNNC are composed of 3 years research and a 1 year thesis pending period for full time PhDs.
+Full time PhDs are expected to submit their thesis within a maximum of four years from initial registration.
 PhD supervision is undertaken jointly by academics from the University of Nottingham Ningbo China (UNNC) and the University of Nottingham UK (UNUK).
 On successful completion, students will be awarded the University of Nottingham PhD degree, and no reference will be made on the degree certificate as to where the degree has been completed.
 The University of Nottingham PhD degree will be accredited by the Chinese Ministry of Education.

 How to apply